DCAN-Labs/BrainSwipes/docs/configuration.md

         - The various tutorial modules in the Learn section of the app.
 The content key will determine what elements will appear in the tutorial page.

-- maintenance

-    - bannerStatus

-        - Whether the upcoming maintenance banner is active in the app.
-Boolean value.

-    - date

-        - The date to display in the maintenance banner.
-        - Example banner: `BrainSwipes will be unavailable on {{maintenanceDate}} for scheduled maintenance.`

 - studies

     *Configuration specific to a study.
 Each study has an entry with the following records:*